mchaput/whoosh/docs/source/facets.rst

 .. tip::
     Whoosh currently only supports **non-overlapping** categories.
-A document cannot belong to facets at the same time.
+A document cannot belong to multiple facets at the same time.
 (It is not an error if the facets overlap; each document will simply be sorted into one category arbitrarily.)

 Faceting relies on field caches.
 See :doc:`fieldcaches` for information about field caches.